 - The Dignity Center, serving individuals transitioning from homelessness.

 - Twin Cities Cardozo Society’s Minneapolis Urban League Legal Aid Clinic.

 - Twin Cities Cardozo Society’s St. Paul Legal Aid Clinic, in partnership with Southern Minnesota Regional Legal Aid Services and Interfaith Action.

 - Minnesota State Bar Association’s Public Defender Appellate Pro Bono Project.

-- Federal Bar Association Minnesota Chapter pro se program.
-Pro se program cases have included obtaining survivor benefits from the U.S. Department of Veteran Affairs.
+- Federal Bar Association Minnesota Chapter Pro Se Project.
+Our Pro Se Project cases have included obtaining survivor benefits from the U.S. Department of Veteran Affairs and many other matters.

 - Volunteer Lawyer’s Network’s criminal expungement program.